 On the broader social and mythological levels, the same dynamic is happening, but with far more tragic implications.
 As I wrote (Hands up, Don’t Shoot: The Sacrifice of American Dionysus, Blogs 101-105), when the unstable mythic narratives sustaining a culture begin to break down, elements within that culture will search for scapegoats to sacrifice.

 The myth of American Innocence is in another period when great tears in its fabric are becoming clear to larger and larger numbers of us.
 How does our culture respond?
 By identifying – and sacrificing – the appropriate scapegoats.
 And no matter how or for how long our society has changed, out primary scapegoat has remained the black man.
-And our primary method of restoring our comfort – let’s call it mythological equilibrium – is to sacrifice him.
+And our primary method of restoring our comfort and our sense of personal and cultural innocence – let’s call it mythological equilibrium – is to sacrifice him.

 Every twenty-eight hours, somewhere in America, a cop kills a black person.
 Forty percent of the time, the black person is unarmed.
 This has been true for a long time.
 The only difference is that now we hear about it online pretty quickly.
 But our awareness of these crimes has not reduced their frequency.
 And this is because their continuing occurrence is not only a political issue; it’s a mythological one as well.